 - Professionally guided tour of remote single track

 Need a ride from Portland?

-This shuttle will depart Portland at 8:45AM on Saturday and return to Portland on Sunday in the evening.
+This shuttle will depart Portland at 8:30AM on Saturday and return to Portland after the ride that evening.

 Shuttle Departs: 8:30AM Saturday Morning.
 Meet at Portland Community College Cascade Lot 1 at 8:30 AM